lockeyo/Graphcool-Ionic-Instagram-Clone/README.md

 * Gett a Grap.cool Account (https://www.graph.cool/docs/quickstart/)
 * Clone this repository
 * Install Cordova Plugings
+* Change the variables with your own Graph.cool endpoints

 ### How to install Ionic Framework